tridecco/game-board/docs/API.md

     - `hexagons` (Array<Array<number>>): An array of hexagon coordinates that were formed as a result of placing the piece.
   - `'destroy'` event: The callback will be passed the following parameters:
     - `hexagons` (Array<Array<number>>): An array of hexagon coordinates that were destroyed.
+  - `'clear'` event: The callback will be passed no parameters.

 **Throws:**